yetanotherco/aligned_layer/docs/3_guides/3_validating_public_input.md

     --private-key $PRIVATE_KEY
 ```

-If the output of this transaction indicates success, then we can confirm that our proof has been successfully included in Aligned.
+If the output of this transaction indicates `success`, then we can confirm that our proof has been successfully included in Aligned.
 Additionally, this outcome verifies that the public inputs we generated match the expected values from the proof generation process.